RPT-IPO VIEW-China Web IPO flow to US threatened by crackdown

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^>

-Many in the U.S. believe there will be a crackdown due to mounting pressure from a series of accounting scandals at many U.S.-listed Chinese companies that have resulted in auditor resignations, stock exchange delistings and investigations.
+Many in the United States believe there will be a crackdown due to mounting pressure from a series of accounting scandals at many U.S.-listed Chinese companies that have resulted in auditor resignations, stock exchange delistings and investigations.

 U.S. regulators are accused alternately of being too harsh and too slow to react to the scandals.
 Chinese regulators, meanwhile, have done little to curb the alleged fraud and have denied inspectors access to China-based auditors.